 British Accounting Review

-The British Accounting Review is BAFA's official journal, currently jointly edited by Mike Jones (University of Bristol) and Howard Mellett (Cardiff Business School).
-From April 2013, the Editorship will be taken over by Professor Nathan Joseph and Professor Alan Lowe (Aston University).
+The British Accounting Review is BAFA's official journal, currently jointly edited by Nathan Joseph and Alan Lowe (Aston Business School).

 The British Accounting Review is the official journal ofthe British Accounting and Finance Association.
 The journal aims to provide anoutlet for original and scholarly research papers across the whole spectrum ofaccounting and finance, and related areas.
 Such papers can be theoretical or empiricalin nature.
 Theoretical papers should be supported with analytical applicationsof the theory, whereas empirical papers should demonstrate the use ofappropriate data collection methods and be motivated by appropriatetheory.